 - Request content from the account – in limited circumstances, Google may provide data to authorised representatives

-- Request funds – if the deceased had a Google Pay or AdSense balance
+- Request funds – if the deceased had a Google Pay balance or AdSense earnings

 What documents are needed